 Died 1817.
 He was the natural son of Lord Robert Manners-Sutton, the second son of the 3rd Duke of Rutland, who died unmarried in 1762.
+He was thus a cousin of Captain Lord Robert Manners.

-Being ordered out to the Cape with Commodore George Johnstone’s squadron, Sutton commanded the Isis 50 at the action off Porto Praya on 16 April 1781 where she was damaged aloft and retarded any possible pursuit of the French.
-The next day Johnstone charged him with failing to get into action and had him removed him from his command, placing him under arrest.
-He was succeeded in command of the Isis by Captain Hon.
-Thomas Charles Lumley.
-With it being impractical to immediately arrange a court-martial Sutton was eventually carried out to the East Indies under a relaxed confinement, and was only court-martialled and acquitted at Portsmouth in December 1783 upon his return home.
-He later brought a civil action against Johnstone and was awarded £6,000 damages, although this award was subsequently overturned by the House of Lords on Admiral Lord Howe’s advice that it was against the interests of the Service.
-He did however win a case allowing him the proceeds of prize money earned by the Isis whilst he was in custody.
-Sutton’s case was viewed with great sympathy by many of his contemporaries including the young Captain Horatio Nelson, not least because Johnstone was regarded as an incompetent bully who looked to divert blame for his failures elsewhere.
+In December 1784 Sutton brought a civil action against Johnstone at the Guildhall before the Chief Baron of the Exchequer, Sir John Skynner, and was awarded £6,000 damages, although this judgement was subsequently overturned by the House of Lords on Admiral Lord Howe’s advice that it was against the interests of the Service.
+He did however win a case allowing him the proceeds of prize money earned by the Isis whilst he was in custody, and he had the satisfaction of knowing that his plight was viewed with great sympathy by many of his contemporaries including the young Captain Horatio Nelson, not least because Johnstone was regarded as an incompetent bully who looked to divert blame for his failures elsewhere.

 He married his cousin, Roosilia Thoroton and had issue five other children.
 His residence was Screveton Hall, Nottinghamshire.